Olympus mFT shutter count

 - Press arrow pad RIGHT to move to PAGE 2;

-- Write down the number to the right of "R" on PAGE 2.
+- Write down the number to the right of "R" of "MS" on PAGE 2.
 This is the number of shutter releases (the number to the right of "S" is the number of times the flash has fired);

 - Switch the camera off to revert back to normal operating mode.
 Congratulations, you have successfully retrieved the shutter count information!